nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Include only raw data (e.g. total number of loans, total value of all loans).
     * Pros: No redundant information.
     * Cons: GUI developer has to calculate the analytics themselves, violating 'ask, don't tell' principle.

+### Delete Loan - Xiaorui

+#### Implementation

+The `DeleteLoanCommand` class handles the deletion of a loan from a contact, and executes the command after the input is parsed and transformed into an appropriate format.
+The parsing of the command is done by the `DeleteLoanCommandParser` class, which is responsible for parsing the user input.

+The `DeleteLoanCommand` class is instantiated in the `DeleteLoanCommandParser` class, while the `DeleteLoanCommandParser` is instantiated in the `AddressBookParser` class.
+Both classes are instantiated when the user enters a `deleteloan` command, which needs to be of the format `deleteloan INDEX l/LOAN_INDEX` where INDEX is the index of the person and LOAN_INDEX is the index of the loan to be deleted, both of which are positive whole numbers.

+The `DeleteLoanCommand` class contains the following fields which can prove to be useful for the user:
+* `personIndex`: the index of the person whose loan is to be deleted
+* `loanIndex`: the index of the loan to be deleted
+* Several string fields that are displayed to the user under different scenarios.

+The `DeleteLoanCommandParser` class does not contain any fields.

+Sequence diagram for the deletion of a loan:

+#### Design considerations:
+##### Aspect: How the command is executed:
+* **Alternative 1 (current choice):** The `DeleteLoanCommand` class is responsible for executing the command only.
+    * Pros: Follows the Single Responsibility Principle.
+Simpler to debug.
+    * Cons: May result in more classes.
+* **Alternative 2:** The `LogicManager` class is responsible for executing the command.
+    * Pros: More centralized command execution.
+    * Cons: May result in the `LogicManager` class becoming too large.
+This also goes against various SWE principles, and makes the code harder to maintain.

+##### Aspect: How the command is parsed:
+* **Alternative 1 (current choice):** The `DeleteLoanCommandParser` class is responsible for parsing the command.
+    * Pros: Follows the Single Responsibility Principle.
+Simpler to debug.
+    * Cons: May result in more classes.
+* **Alternative 2:** The `AddressBookParser` class is responsible for parsing the command.
+    * Pros: More centralized command parsing.
+    * Cons: May result in the `AddressBookParser` class becoming too large.
+This also goes against various SWE principles, and makes the code harder to maintain.

 --------------------------------------------------------------------------------------------------------------------